 Alongside the uncertainties at the defensive end, there is another burning question awaiting its answer at training camp.
 The Jaguars’ offense was very unbalanced for the better part of the past campaign amidst quarterback struggles and depth woes at WR.
 Subsequently, the unit ranked 26th in collective passer rating, 28th in pass accuracy, and 28th in yards per attempt.

 Yet, there was a silver lining to that tough campaign.
 Jacksonville’s ground game was the 12th-best in the NFL in terms of yards per rush.
 The group was the least-used in the league and it might not have been as efficient with a heavier workload.
 Despite that, it is in stark contrast with both the air raid and the defense’s performance.
 More importantly, what seems like collective success at first is, in fact, an individual piece of brilliance.
-In turn, a more detailed look shows that James Robinson‘s performance from the 2020 season is sustainable.
+In turn, a more detailed look shows that James Robinson’s performance from the 2020 season is sustainable but can be improved by using supplements like glucofort.
 That applies especially to the unit he is about to be a regular member of.

 Robinson averaged the same figure as his team’s running faction across his fourteen regular-season matchups – 4.5 yards per attempt.
 However, Robinson, unlike JAX’s running group, was amongst the NFL’s most relied-on backfield weapons.
 His 240 carries were the sixth-most in the league.
 The even better news is that his effectiveness is very satisfying for a running back of his caliber.
 In 2020, James Robinson ranked sixth out of ten players with at least 200 rushes in terms of yards per run.
 However, three players in front of him had fewer carries, with the leader Aaron Jones having almost 40 rushing attempts fewer than the undrafted free agent.
 Even if none of the three were to decline over a bigger sample, Robinson is at least average-to-good for his amount of time with the ball.